How to Stay Connected With Your Team Remotely – BreakoutIQ

 - Remote trivia.
 A video conference based version of our unique trivia game, TrivIQ.
 Conversation starting trivia rounds, a mix of small team and large group interactions, and fun competition hosted by experienced BreakoutIQ facilitators make this a great fit for any team!
 Great for all group sizes and activities ranging from 30 – 90 minutes.
 Learn more about Remote Trivia here!

 - Virtual Escape Room.
 A fast-paced and thrilling online escape adventure.
 Gather clues, search the web, solve puzzle and compete with other teams to be the first to finish!
 An hour-long activity that’s perfect for remote teams of any size.
 Learn more about Virtual Escape Room here!

-- Founder Round.
+- The Perfect Brainstorm.
 A pitch competition that brings out the best in creativity, collaboration and fun!
 Pick a topic, brainstorm ideas, come up with a winning pitch and compete to be the most innovative.
 An hour-long activity for groups of up to 30.
-Learn more about Founder Round here!
+Learn more here!